snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 Then whenever the tracker fires an event with a custom context, the event will include the context vendor you provide.

 The context vendor string should contain no characters other than lowercase letters, underscores, and dots.
-It should be your company's reversed Internet domain name - for example, "com.example" for contexts developed at the company with domain name "example.com".
+It should be your company's reversed Internet domain name - for example, "uk.co.example_biz" for contexts developed at the company with domain name "example-biz.co.uk".

-For more on custom contexts, see the [blog post][contexts] which introduced them for the Snowplow JavaScript Tracker.
+For more on custom contexts, see the [blog post][contexts] which introduced them in the Snowplow JavaScript Tracker.

 <h2><a name="event-vendor">5.
 Event vendors</a></h2>

 The event vendor parameter represents the company who developed the model for an event.
 It is analogous to the context vendor parameter, although it is not part of tracker construction.
-All events other than custom unstructured events have "com.snowplowanalytics" in their event vendor field.
+All events other than custom unstructured events have "com.snowplowanalytics" automatically set in their event vendor field.

 Custom unstructured events now have a mandatory `event_vendor` initial field:

 {% highlight python %}
-def track_unstruct_event(self, event_vendor, event_name, dict_, context=None):
+def track_unstruct_event(self, event_vendor, event_name, dict_, context=None, tstamp=None):
 {% endhighlight %}

 Use it like this: